Skip to main content

 import 'wj-elements/light.css';

-// Optional: include the built-in dark theme
+// Optional: if you want to use the built-in dark theme

 import 'wj-elements/dark.css';